azarboon/azarboon/README.md

 Here you can find list of my publications and contributions:

 **Featured**:
-- My architectural point-of-views have been published in main pages of [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/) (among others): in their main page for [Cloud Design Patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) and in their main page for [Architecture Styles](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/).
+- My architectural point-of-views have been published in main pages of [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/) (among other pages): in their main page for [Cloud Design Patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) and in their main page for [Architecture Styles](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/).
 [Here](https://github.com/MicrosoftDocs/architecture-center/pull/4458) and [here](https://github.com/MicrosoftDocs/architecture-center/pull/4466#event-13137519899) you can see the corresponding pull requests, respectively.
 - I participated in Serverless Chats podcast and shared my viewpoint about [Differing Serverless Perspectives Between Cloud Providers](https://www.serverlesschats.com/103/)

 **My open source contributions**: